demach/ankiOverdrive/README.md

     - program to discover the track: fts_track_discovery.py
     - program to drive to specific position: positionierung.py
 - anki.json file contains uuid for the cars we tested the project with

+- to start all programms with on script:
+    - run from main directory "bash run.sh"
+    - on the first run enter: first
+    - on the second run, you can enter the found uuid --> this will execute all scripts for that uuid